VictorNorman/CWIresearch/README.md

 ### Known bugs
 - Navigation bar in the Seismic Refraction GUI duplicates when updating the graph
 - Output clicks button only outputs when GUI is closed
+- executable for SeismicReadnSort is only for windows 10
+-